stephenrlouie/stephenrlouie.github.io/_posts/2018-01-02-hello-world.md

 section-type: post
 title: "Initial site: post"
 category: productivity
-tags: [atom, productivity, markdown, config]
+tags: [atom, markdown, config, ide]
 ---

 I don't intend to blog often, but will if I have any compelling ideas, thoughts to share with the world.
 Hopefully it happens more often than I think it will.